alicepopeye/Pewlett-Hackard-Analysis/README.md

    Manager (0)
    TOAL 1549

-5) What is the perecentage of mentor for the retiree?
+5) What is the percentage of mentor for the retiree?
   Senior Engineer (1.56%)
   Senior Staff (1.23%)
   Engineer (3.22%)